Asif520/Task_manager_with_django_rest_api/Readme.md

 1. Download the project zip file , extract it.
 2. Using windows cmd install django (pip install django).
 3. Go to first 'Task_manager' folder of extracted folder,open it, copy the path of 'Task_manager'.
-4. In the cmd type cd path(you copied) ("cd C:\Users\asifa\Desktop\Task_stack\Task_manager"  in my case) and run serially:
+4. In the cmd type cd path(you copied) ("cd C:\Users\asifa\Desktop\Task_stack\Task_manager"  in my case) and run command serially.
-   i.   pip install virtualenv (if already installed go to next command) ii.  virtualenv env iii. pip install pillow iv.  pip install djangorestframework
+5. pip install virtualenv (if already installed go to next command)
+6. virtualenv env
+7. pip install pillow
+8. pip install djangorestframework
-   v.   python manage.py migrate
+9. python manage.py migrate
-   vi.  python manage.py runserver
+10. python manage.py runserver

 Go to the localhost (127.0.0.1 in my case) cmd showing and enjoy .